Help keep free press free by celebrating National Newspaper Week

 We believe the safe harbor is the best solution to correcting the imbalance in the digital ecosystem and ensuring a sustainable future for digital news.

 Why?
-Tech platforms like Google and Facebook currently do not pay for use of news content like the Lodi Enterprise and Poynette Press, making it increasingly difficult for publishers to reinvest in journalism.
+Tech platforms like Google and Facebook currently do not pay for use of news content like the DeForest Times-Tribune, making it increasingly difficult for publishers to reinvest in journalism.

 Here’s where you come in: Tell your Congressional representatives to pass the Journalism Competition & Preservation Act (JCPA) as a way to help celebrate National Newspaper Week.